Genetics—The Global Language of Biology

 The program schedule, including the daily itinerary and planned activities, are subject to change at the discretion of the instructor.

-Summer Abroad will be enforcing the completion of BIS 2A and 2B, CHE 8A, 118A or 128A, and STA 100, 13, 101 or 130A (STA 100 preferred) (or campus equivalent) before departure.
-Prerequisites can only be waived by individualized consent of instructor—please contact the instructor if you wish to discuss this option.
-Failure to complete unwaived prerequisites can result in administrative withdrawal and fees owed accordingly.
+Summer Abroad will be enforcing the completion of BIS 2A, 2B, and CHE 8A or 118A or 128A , and Statistics 100 or 13 or 102 or 130A (Statistics 100 preferred), or your home campus equivalents of these, before departure.
+Prerequisites can only be waived on a case-by-case basis, by individualized consent of instructor.
+Failure to complete prerequisites can render you eligible for dismissal from the program and liable for program fees.

 BIS 2A.
 Introduction to Biology: Essentials of Life on Earth (4).
 Lecture—3 hours; discussion—2 hours.
 Essentials of life including sources and use of energy, information storage, responsiveness to natural selection and cellularity.
 Origin of life and influence of living things on the chemistry of the Earth.
 Not open for credit to students who have completed course 1A with a grade of C- or better.
 GE credit: SciEng | SE.—F, W, S, Su.
 (F, W, S, Su.)